highcharts/connectors-morningstar/docs/connectors-react-dws-api.md

 ### Install the package and set it up

-A first step in order to combine Highcharts React and DWS API is to install the Highcharts Connectors for Morningstar, which allows you to easily pull the financial data of your interest into your frontend application in a plug-and-play format for Highcharts.
+The first step in order to combine Highcharts React and DWS API is to install the Highcharts Connectors for Morningstar, which allows you to easily pull the financial data of your interest into your frontend application in a plug-and-play format for Highcharts.
 Download and install the Morningstar Connectors package by running this command:

 ```bash
 npm install @highcharts/connectors-morningstar